 We believe it is important for all stakeholders, including prospective parents and carers, to understand how our Academy manages the admission process.
 The Trust Board have developed a Trust wide template policy for use by all Harris academies to ensure consistency, clarity and compliance with the Admission Code.
 This may look different to previous policies, but we are simply setting out our existing criteria in a clearer way.

-Proposed changes to the policy include reduction in Published Admission Number (PAN) a change of wording and clarification regarding definitions.
+Determined changes to the policy include reduction in Published Admission Number (PAN) a change of wording and clarification regarding definitions.
 They are as follows: -

 Published Admission Numbers (PANs)

 It is proposed to reduce the PAN for Reception to 30 pupils due to the falling demand in London Borough of Southwark over the last 3 years.

 'A 'parent' includes a natural or adoptive parent of the child (regardless of whether they child lives with them, has contact with them, or they have parental responsibility for the child).
 It also includes a person who is not a natural or adoptive parent of the child, but who has care of and/or parental responsibility for the child.